IRAS 07598+6508: Characteristics

 IRAS 07598+6508 is categorized an advanced galaxy merger.
 It shows several tidal features according to ground-based optical images.
-A patchy emission is found having a low-surface brightness of around 22 R magnitude arcsec^{−2} ,based on Hubble Space Telescope (HST) imaging on the host galaxy.
+A patchy emission is found having a low-surface brightness of around 22 R magnitude arcsec^{−2}, based on Hubble Space Telescope (HST) imaging on the host galaxy.
 This emission is suggestive of tidal debris created by a recent galaxy-to-galaxy interaction.
 A deep R-band image reveals the presence of an extended tidal tail from north to east direction.
 It has a dynamical age of ~ 160 Myr and is curving towards south of the nucleus by ~ 50 kiloparsecs (kpc).
 Since one tidal tail is clearly seen, the merger was probably caused from the interaction of a spiral and elliptical galaxy.

 In addition, IRAS 07598+6508 has several star clusters located both west and south, based on a HST optical image.
-The galaxy is infrared bright with a source having an estimated luminosity of L_{2-10keV} = 1.12 x 10^{42} erg s^{−1}.
+The galaxy is infrared bright with a source having an estimated luminosity of L_{2-10keV} = 1.12 × 10^{42} erg s^{−1}.

 IRAS 07598+6508 is a low-redshift broad absorption line quasar according to Sebastian Lipari and by ROSAT.
 It shows abnormally large blueshifts by 3000 km s^{−1} to a Balmer line as well as sodium (Na I) λ5892 at emission peaks.
 When looking at both Hα and Hβ intensity ratios, a broad emission line in IRAS 07598+6508 is found reddening by E(B-V) ~ 0.45 with a reddening of a spectral energy distribution of E(B-V) ~ 0.12.

 IRAS 07598+6508 is also known to be a strong ferrous (Fe II) emitter although X-ray quiet with a value of α_{ox} = 2.45.
 It has a spectrum being influenced by its tapered broad line region with a full width at half maximum measurement of 1780 km s^{−1}.
 Besides iron, IRAS 07598+6508 emits spectral lines of titanium (Ti II) and chromium (Cr II).
 Given its strong Fe II emission, the emission likely derived from a superbubble or was caused by ejected material from a type II supernovae.

 Optical HST imaging found two emission clumps, located ~ 7" southeast and south from IRAS 07598+6508.
 This presence of clumps indicates the emission originates from OB associations and is the key to signs of recent star formation in the galaxy.
 A NICMOS image of IRAS 07598+6508, finds electromagnetic radiation is controlled by a source of light from the nucleus although low-level emission is also visible right up to ~ 2" radius.